karrick/gobptree/README.md

 ComparableTree is designed to use any data structure type as a datum key that implements the Comparable interface.
-Namely, any data structure that has `Less(interface{}) bool`, and `ZeroValue() Comparable` methods.
+Namely, any data structure that has methods for both `Less(interface{}) bool`, and `ZeroValue() Comparable`.
 Examples of this flexible B+Tree implementation are provided in the `godoc` documentation as well as the test files for the ComparableTree type.

 Other tree types are provided as optimized versions of their respective data types.